Brigette-Eckert/drupal-LMS/ReadMe.md

 2. Build a Garland subtheme

-3. Build a subtheme for a theme of your choice
+3. Build a subtheme using a base theme of your choice

 4. Include some jQuery in at least one of the above projects